Identifying international market practice for equity value adjustments and Sale and Purchase Agreements

 Without definitive rules or standards on completion mechanisms, parties to a transaction often cite ‘market practice’ when negotiating how the initial offer price is converted into the final equity value paid for a business.
 However, there isn’t much data to determine what is meant by ‘market practice’.

-As part of helping shape a vibrant economy, we are leading the way to establish and improve market best practice in SPA Agreements.
-We authored the Best Practice Guideline: Completion Mechanisms Determining the Equity Value in Transactions, published by the Institute of Chartered Accountants in England and Wales (ICAEW) and we published a UK market survey, A smarter way to get deals done.
+We authored the Best Practice Guideline: Completion Mechanisms Determining the Equity Value in Transactions, published by the Institute of Chartered Accountants in England and Wales (ICAEW) and we published a UK market survey, .

 Co-heads of SPA Advisory, Nick Andrews and Patrick O’Brien interview with Business Reporter: